oracle-livelabs/apex/apex-workflows/running-the-app/7-running-the-app.md

 ## Task 11: Verify Email Confirmation

-1. Check the inbox of the patient's email for a 'Thank You' email.
+1. Check the inbox of the patient's email for a 'Thank You!' email.

   ![thank you email](./images/thank-you-email.png " ")